john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 + c 20-120: Gimli returns to [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) and founds a Dwarf colony there, where he is known as [Lord of the Glittering Caves](http://tolkiengateway.net/wiki/Lord_of_the_Glittering_Caves).
 + 120: [It is believed](http://tolkiengateway.net/wiki/Dwarves#Fourth_Age) that Gimli, son of [Glóin](http://lotr.wikia.com/wiki/Gl%C3%B3in), becomes the only Dwarf ever to cross the sea to the [Undying Lands](https://en.wikipedia.org/wiki/Aman_%28Tolkien%29).
 + [Durin VII](http://tolkiengateway.net/wiki/Durin_VII) (Durin the Last) leads Durin's Folk back to [Khazad-dûm](http://tolkiengateway.net/wiki/Moria) and restores the greatest kingdom of the Dwarves.
-+ Khazad-dûm and Erebor are the two great final kingdoms of the Dwarves. (citation needed)
++ Khazad-dûm and Erebor are the two great final kingdoms of the Dwarves. <sub>citation needed</sub>
-+ It is not clear if the Dwarves slowly diminish and are gone from the world or if they simply delve so deeply that they are never seen above ground again.
++ It is not clear if the Dwarves slowly diminish and are gone from the world or if they simply delve so deeply that they are never seen above ground again. <sub>citation needed</sub>

  &nbsp;

 #### Nature of Dwarves

-+ The average Dwarf is shorter than the average Human or Elf. <citation needed>
++ The average Dwarf is shorter than the average Human or Elf. <sub>citation needed</sub>
-+ Both male and female Dwarves are  born with full beards. <3>
++ Both male and female Dwarves are  born with full beards. <sub>3</sub>
-+ By the Second and Third Age Dwarves naturally live about 250 solar years <4>.
++ By the Second and Third Age Dwarves naturally live about 250 solar years <sub>4</sub>.
 + The Dwarves are secretive about their religion. *But it probably revolves around [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB).*
 + The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë.
 (They do not speak Khudzul in front of non-Dwarves and only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
-Through intensive effort, Khudzul remained unchanged throughout all four ages.) <5>
+Through intensive effort, Khudzul remained unchanged throughout all four ages.) <sub>5</sub>

  &nbsp;